-In these general terms and conditions, the following terms have the following meanings:
+In these general terms and conditions, the following terms are defined as stated below:

-- "DKT": the private company with limited liability Daamen de Kort van Tuijl Notarissen B.V., with its registered office and principal place of business at Ellen Pankhurststraat 1m, 5032 MD Tilburg, listed in the Commercial Register under number 73700584, also trading under the name of Daamen de Kort van Tuijl Notarissen and DKT Notarissen;
+- "DKT": The private company with limited liability Daamen de Kort van Tuijl Notarissen B.V., having its registered office and principal place of business at Ellen Pankhurststraat 1m, 5032 MD Tilburg, listed in the Commercial Register under number 73700584, also trading under the name Daamen de Kort van Tuijl Notarissen and DKT Notarissen.

-- "stichting" (foundation): Stichting executele, bewind en vereffening DKT Notarissen, with its registered office and principal place of business at Ellen Pankhurststraat 1m, 5032 MD Tilburg, listed in the Commercial Register under number 55285821;
+- "Foundation": Stichting executele, bewind en vereffening DKT Notarissen, having its registered office and principal place of business at Ellen Pankhurststraat 1m, 5032 MD Tilburg, listed in the Commercial Register under number 55285821;

-- “KNB”: Royal Notarial Association (Dutch: Koninklijke Notariële Beroepsorganisatie), with its registered office at Spui 184, 2511 BW The Hague.;
+- “KNB”: Royal Notarial Association (Dutch: Koninklijke Notariële Beroepsorganisatie), with its registered office at Spui 184, 2511 BW The Hague;

-- “Client”: the client, being one or more natural persons or artificial persons that have instructed DKT to perform work, as well as any third party or parties to a certain transaction;
+- “Client”: The client, being one or more natural persons, partnerships or artificial persons that have instructed DKT to perform work, as well as any third party or parties to a certain transaction;

-- "WNA": Notaries Act (Dutch: Wet op het notarisambt);
+- "WNA": Notaries Act (Dutch: Wet op het Notarisambt);

-- “WWFT”: Money Laundering and Terrorist Financing Prevention Act (Dutch: Wet ter voorkoming van witwassen en financieren van terrorisme).
+- “WWFT”: Prevention of Money Laundering and Financing of Terrorism Act (Dutch: Wet ter voorkoming van witwassen en financieren van terrorisme).

-Article 1 Applicability of these general terms and conditions
+Article 2 Applicability of these general terms and conditions

-Article 2 Contract for professional services
+Article 3 Contract for professional services

-- The instructions which are accepted, in whatever form, by or on behalf of the foundation are also deemed to have been given to and accepted by or on behalf of DKT and the services are only provided subject to these general terms and conditions and the services are only supplied on behalf of DKT.
+- The instructions accepted in whatever way by or on behalf of the Foundation are also deemed to have been given to and accepted by or on behalf of DKT; these general terms and conditions apply to the work in question and the work is performed exclusively by DKT.